-- 7. Light colored asphalt shingle is generally inappropriate.
-Earth tones, such as rusty reds, greens, and browns, are generally appropriate for asphalt shingle roofs. - 8.
-Skylights or solar panels should be designed and placed in such as way as to minimize their visual impact.
-Locations on the side and rear façades are preferred for skylights.
-Where skylights are found appropriate, they should be flat and relatively flush to the roof surface. - 9.
+- 7. Light colored asphalt shingle roofs are generally inappropriate on houses with shingled roofs.
+Earth tones, such as rusty reds, greens, and browns as well as dark grays, are generally appropriate in replacement roofs. - 8.
+Original skylights and their intricate components should be preserved. - 9.
+New skylights or solar panels should be designed and placed in such a way that they are not visible from the public right of way.
+If skylights are desired, flat skylights, flush with the roof, are encouraged. - 10.
 Existing chimney massing, details, and finishes should be retained.
-Modern spark-arrestors or other similar devices should be hidden within the chimney to the best extent feasible. - 10.
-If replacement is necessary (e.g. due to earthquake damage), the new chimney should look similar to the original in location, material, massing, and form. - 11.
-Chimney braces, if found appropriate to stabilize a failing chimney, should blend with the architectural style of the home and color of the roof. - 12.
-Existing original decorative gutters, scuppers, and downspouts should be preserved. - 13.
-Existing roof dormers should not be removed on visible façades.
-New roof dormers should not be added to visible façades.
+If replacement is necessary (e.g. due to earthquake damage), the new chimney should look identical to the original in location, massing, and form. - 11.
+Historic spark arrestors should be retained whenever possible.
+If a new spark arrestor is required, and if the new spark arrestor cannot match the original in detail, the new spark arrestor should be low profile with a black matte finish. - 12.
+Existing roof dormers should not be removed on visable facades.
+New roof dormers should not be added to visible facades. - 13.
+Rooftop additions should be located to the rear of the house and designed so as to minimize their impact on visible roof form.
+See Chapter 8 for additional guidelines pertaining to residential additions.